 Take a minute to read the case studies below and answer the questions.
+Your Facilitator will tell you which ones to consider

 What do you RECOGNISE that causes concern?
+How would you RESPOND to your concern?
 What would you RECORD?
 To whom would you REFER this?

-Case Studies

-1. Anna
+A. ANNA

 You are a pastoral visitor, and pop in to see Anna who hasn't been to church for a few weeks.
-Anna is very distressed because she has heard that her niece (now eight years old) has gone to stay with her grandparents, Mark and Claire, for a few weeks while her mum's in hospital.
-Anna is worried and explains that when she was little Mark sexually abused her.
+Anna is very distressed because she has heard that her niece (now eight years old) has gone to stay with her grandparents, Mark and Claire, for a few weeks while her mum is in hospital.
+Anna is worried for her niece and explains that when she was little Mark sexually abused her.
 She worries the same will happen to her niece.
 However she has never told anyone and is scared of what would happen to the family if she did.